n0-ware/book-of-n0ware/Tools, Binaries, and Programs/CLI Utilities/Fundamental Linux/awk.md

 - `-F` &mdash; The "field" seperator
 - `'{print $1, $2, $etc...}'` &mdash; Outputs the resulting text based on the associated field seperator.
 - `'BEGIN{ }'` &mdash' Begin rules are executed once before the first input record is read.
-	- `ORS=` is a common rule and stands for `Output Records Seperator` and will replace the standard "new line" record seperator with your choice.
+	- `ORS=` is a common rule and stands for `Output Records Separator and will replace the standard "new line" record separator with your choice.
 	- `OFS=` will replace the output field separator with something of your choosing.
 Commonly used with `-F`.
 - `'END { }'` &mdash; Conversely, End rules are executed at the end after all input is read